Rajat-Vishwa/BotsUp/README.md

 # BotsUpV3

-This a project I made to send automatic bulk messages on whatsapp for marketing purposes.
+This is a project I made to send automatic bulk messages on whatsapp for marketing purposes.
-I made the entire UI with TKinter.
-(I am a bad designer) In order for the software to start, you need to login with your creds which are stored in an SQL database.
+I made the entire UI with TKinter (I am a bad designer).
+In order for the software to start, you need to login with your creds which are stored in an SQL database.

 (For TechSoc, Username : TechSoc ; Password : 1234)